BigSteveXD/odin_recipes/README.md

 # odin_recipes
-Simple recipe website that uses ordered lists, ordered list, images, headers, and relational links to other parts of the website.
+Simple recipe website that uses ordered lists, unordered lists, images, headers, and relational links to other parts of the website.